canvasdevelopers/firebase-web-push-notification-quickstarter/README.md

   ## manifest.json sender id is wrong ?

-  6.if u see browser console saying manifest.json sender id is wrong.. in console message u will see what is correct sender id
+  6. if u see browser console saying manifest.json sender id is wrong.. in console message u will see what is correct sender id